62832/AppliedE/README.md

 works by turning ProjectE's *EMC* into a distinct "key type" able to be displayed, reported and manipulated by an ME network and converted into items upon request via AE2's auto-crafting facilities.

-Currently, the mod is in **alpha stages**.
+Currently, the mod is in **early beta stages**.
 Beware of any critical bugs, particularly on multiplayer servers, and please report them on the [issue tracker][issues] as they arise.

 ## Features